THE 3 PILLARS OF FIREFIGHTER PEAK PERFORMANCE

 The 3 Pillars of Firefighter Peak Performance:

-1. Performance Mindset – How you think shapes how you perform
+1. Performance Mindset – How you think shapes your performance in the gym and on the job.

-2. Performance Lifestyle – Your daily habits either build you up or break you down
+2. Performance Lifestyle – Your daily habits impact your health, fitness, and longevity.

-If you want to stay strong, reduce injury risk, and enjoy a long and rewarding career, this is your foundation.
+If your goal is to stay strong, reduce injury risk, and enjoy a long, successful career in the fire service—this is your foundation.

 pillar #1: Performance Mindset

-Your mindset and perspective shape how you perform—on the fireground, in the gym, and in life.
+Your mindset and perspective shape how you perform in the gym, on the job, and in your life.

 Firefighting isn’t just physical—it’s mental.
 The way you approach your training, health, and career matters.
 A strong mindset means pushing through fatigue, bouncing back from setbacks, and showing up at your best when it matters most.